 5. Gorgeous Gardens

-Visitors to the Cotswolds frequently comment on how green everything is in the countryside.
+Visitors to this romantic small town in the UK frequently comment on how green everything is in the countryside.
 But plenty of other colors can be found in the dozens of gardens available to visitors.
 Some are quite formal, while others are more rustic.
 And no matter which part of the Cotswolds you’re in, there’s bound to be a garden nearby.

 The best-known garden in the Cotswolds is Hidcote Manor Garden in Chipping Campden.
 Named one of the 10 Great British Gardens, Hidcote features a wide range of flowers, shrubs, and trees, many of them rare varieties.
 Bring a picnic to enjoy in this lovely setting.